nelsonosorio3/sml/README.md

-# standar ML for practice
+# standard ML for practice